khandelwal/oscon-eregulations-2014/README.md

 * What should I talk about?
 * What aspects of eRegulations interest you the most?
 * What would be of interest to OSCON and the public at large?
+* Since this is an Open Source conference, what open source things should I talk about?

 Basically, I'm asking for your help in crafting this into a talk that's worth attending!